How can I recover my Firefox password?

 Tor: "C:\[InstallPath]\Tor Browser\Browser\TorBrowser\Data\Browser\xxxxxxxx.default\"

-After selecting Thunderbird mail client from the drop-down menu, you should manually choose the profile and provide a path to the Installation Directory where you have a 32-bit version of installable or portable Thunderbird (or Firefox).
+After choosing Thunderbird from the drop-down menu, manually select the profile and provide the path to the Installation Directory where you have a 32-bit version of either installable or portable Thunderbird (or Firefox).

 "C:\Users\[Username]\AppData\Roaming\Thunderbird\Profiles\xxxxxxxx.default\"